brainlife/warehouse/docs/_pages/helloworld.md

 Please be sure to make the repository public so that Brain-Life can download your app.

-Git clone the repository where you will be developing and running the application to test.
+Git clone the repository where you will be developing and running your app to test.

 ```
 git clone git@github.com:soichih/app-test.git
 ```

-Now, create a file named `main` which is used to run your application by Brain-Life.
+Now, create a file named `main` which is used to run your app by Brain-Life.
 You can also run this to test your application.

 ```
 #!/bin/bash